PredictiveEcology/bootRasterCombine/bootRasterCombine.md

 Downloads all the raw bootstrap raster files from the Google Drive location.
 *WARNING: total uncompressed size of all these files is ~330 GB.*

-## GIS

-All rasters cropped, reprojected, masked using `rasterToMatch` and `studyArea`.
-*WARNING: this also requires substantial disk space, based on size of study area.*

 ## Calculate mean and variance